Since 1979 more than 140,000 animals have been treated by Wildlife Rescue.

 Remember that hummingbird feeders require more attention than simply filling them with sugar water.
 They must be properly maintained in order to prevent harm.

 Sugar ferments and when it does, it turns the sugar water into a rancid solution that can be fatal to hummingbirds.
-That is why it is so important to clean out your feeders every three to five days at minimum, the more frequently the better.
-The feeder should be washed out with hot water and a bottle brush to prevent bacteria and mold growth, and make sure to scrub the flower feeders as well!
-Avoid using dish soaps as they can leave a harmful residue in the feeder.
+That is why it is so important to clean out your feeders every three to five days at a minimum, the more frequently the better.
+The feeder should be washed out with hot water and a bottle brush to prevent bacteria and mould growth, and make sure to scrub the flower feeders as well!

 If you live in an area where temperatures dip below freezing, you will have to make sure your feeders don’t freeze.
 Here are a few tips and tricks to prevent your hummingbird nectar from freezing this winter: